-- ✓ Evidence statements clearly state how files provided are relevant to the assessment, and which competency group they relate to. - ✓ New Zealand specific examples been provided or knowledge of the New Zealand context demonstrated. - ✓ Explanations as to how the work samples demonstrate complex work. - √ The work samples provided clearly show this as being the engineer's work. - X Drawings or calculations only, with no supporting documentation. - × Pages of printed spreadsheets, with unclear calculations or derivations.
+- Evidence statements clearly state how files provided are relevant to the assessment, and which competency group they relate to. - ✓ Explanations as to how the work samples demonstrate complex work. - √ The work samples provided clearly show this as being your own work. - Drawings or calculations only, with no supporting documentation. - Pages of printed spreadsheets, with unclear calculations or derivations.